 At UW–Madison, I have taught the following courses:

 - Linguis 571: Structure of a Language: an undergraduate course with a special focus on verbal morphology and (morpho)syntax in Northern East Cree.
-This course also satisfies the capstone requirement for the Linguistics major, where students design and carry out an independent research project.
+This course has also satisfied the capstone requirement for the Linguistics major, where students design and carry out an independent research project.

 - Linguis 322: Morphology: a split-level course that examines major morphological phenomena and approaches to morphological issues, using examples from a diverse range of languages.

 I taught three courses at the University of Hawaiʻi:

 - LING 320: General Linguistics: an advanced overview of the tools and methodologies of linguistics, which familiarizes students with the technical analysis of language through a survey of major research subfields and approaches throughout the field